Asu-Ghi/Personal_Projects/MiniNet/README.md

 ## Problems
 - Too 'javanic', cool down on the oop format.
 - Doesnt make best use of cpu buffer and cache
-- Not as efficient as id like, *see strong scaling studies*
+- Not as efficient as id like, *see strong scaling studies*, Note that the larger the matrix math requirments are the better the parallelization scales with cpu cores.